TonPlaygramBot/TonPlaygramWebApp/examples/blackjack/README.md

    betting round follows each reveal.
 Up to five community cards may appear.
 6. **Showdown** – private and community cards are evaluated using Blackjack rules.
 Whoever has 21 or the highest value below it wins the pot.
 Ties split the pot.
+After revealing the winners, call `finishRound()` to move the pot to the winning player(s), clear all cards and immediately deal a new round.

 The core game logic lives in `gameLogic.js`.
 It manages the deck, betting state, community cards and winner calculation.
+It exposes helper methods for classic betting actions (`call`, `raise` and `fold`) as well as `finishRound()` for settling the pot and starting the next game.

 This example focuses on the game mechanics and is intentionally minimal.
 It can be paired with a Socket.IO server and React client similar to the other